Nylet 90 years of sailmaking, from 1932.

 In September '14 a new range of PJ sail winches came on stream; unit W01 suits 36 inch & IOM yachts; unit W02 suits M-class, 6M & Ten Rater size yachts; prices from around £100.

-keeps my colleague very busy with up to a dozen yachts, of various types, at any one moment awaiting his expert attention (and most requiring our cotton sails).
+Restoration work keeps my colleague very busy with up to a dozen yachts, of various types, at any one moment awaiting his expert attention (and most requiring our cotton sails).

-NEWS FROM 1979!
-Lets go back in time for a little bit of nostalgia.
-An article written by Chris Bowler on the Nylet Ten Rater Scimitar appeared in the May 2013 edition of MARINE MODELLING and it is reproduced here (on this site) by kind permission of the author and Marine Modelling.
-Chris was a customer of ours back in the 1970's and he phoned us about a Scimitar that they had recently refurbished and which had originally been built as the basis of an article in Model Boats in 1979 (see the full story via the drop down list).
+(on this site) by kind permission of the author and Marine Modelling.
+Chris was a customer of ours back in the 1970's and he phoned us about a Scimitar that they had recently refurbished and which had originally been built as the basis of

 Wishing you every success with your sailing.